Ulauncher/Ulauncher/README.md

   ```

 ### Build and Run
-1. `$ ./build-utils/dev-container.sh` will take you into a Docker container from which you can run build and test scripts
+1. `$ ./ul dev-container` will take you into a Docker container from which you can run build and test scripts
-2. `root@container: # ./build-utils/build-preferences.sh` build preferences UI in JS/HTML
+2. `root@container: # ./ul build-preferences` build preferences UI in JS/HTML
-3. `root@container: # ./test tests` runs Python tests
+3. `root@container: # ./test` runs linter, type checker, and unit tests
-4. `$ ./dev-run.sh` installs Ulauncher data to `~/.local/share/ulauncher/` and then runs the app
+4. `$ ./ul init-dev-env` installs Ulauncher data to `~/.local/share/ulauncher/`

-If you have any questions, join chat in [Gitter](https://gitter.im/Ulauncher/General)
+5. `$ ./ul run` runs the app

 ***
 ### Want to contribute?
 [See How!](https://github.com/Ulauncher/Ulauncher/wiki/Code-Contribution)